 Turn the Dremel on

-When you have added proper attachments and accessories, plug in the Dremel tool to a power supply.
-Switch it on, set a speed limit, and use a test piece as you run the Dremel tool.
+When you have added proper attachments and accessories, plug the Dremel tool into a power supply.
+Please switch it on, set a speed limit, and use a test piece as you run the Dremel tool.
 Start slow and increase speed bit by bit.

 Check that the Dremel is at the correct speed

 Before you start cutting a groove in wood, make sure you read all the instructions concerning speed.
-The manual gives you the perfect speed for each application so that you stay safe and avoid damaging your item.
+The manual gives you the perfect speed for each application to stay safe and avoid damaging your item.

 The manual gives you the correct speed for the specific material.
+As much as you have to match your speed with the material, you need to adjust the speed, and the material should not damage during the process.
 Use the Dremel speed chart for guidance.
-As much as you have to match your speed with the material, you need to adjust the speed and the material should not damage during the process.

 Drill a tiny hole in the wood